 Variety or success: Pick one.
 As I near the middle of my life, I'm having to come to terms with a lot of the choices I've made.
 One that occasionally frustrates me is that my success is not commensurate with my potential.
 But when I think back on what I could have done differently, I realize that, faced with the option of single-minded pursuit or variety, I always chose variety.

 I'm glad I had the opportunity to try cheerleading.
+That's me on the far left. |

-One reason I chose to go to Sewanee was that they didn't require me to declare a major until my sophomore year.
+Sewanee was that they didn't require me to declare a major until my sophomore year.
 Looking back now, I do wish I had maybe majored in art, but at the time, I had studied so much art already, I was eager to try all the things I'd never tried before: film history, cheerleading, religious studies, Greek life.
 I was eventually forced to pare down my activities because there are only so many hours in a day, but I continued that eclectic approach to my studies for the rest of my time on the Mountain, taking electives in choreography and Japanese.

-the official curriculum at AIA.
-This was a project for a
+Making an ice cream cone out of feathers wasn't part of the official curriculum at AIA.
+This was a project for a creative club my friends & I started. |

-When I realized that I needed to go back to school to get a job in the field I was really interested in, I chose the Art Institute of Atlanta over the other available art schools mainly because their new Multimedia degree program let me take classes from several different disciplines: design, video, animation, and web/interactive.
+Art Institute of Atlanta over the other available art schools mainly because their new Multimedia degree program let me take classes from several different disciplines: design, video, animation, and web/interactive.
 I did well enough there that I got a good internship, which turned into a good job.
 But once I was settled there, true success eluded me because, once again, I couldn't make myself focus on one thing to the exclusion of all else.

 I could have taken off on my own to create a start-up, as some of my co-workers did, but that would have meant putting all my time and effort into that one thing.
 I wanted to keep playing in a band.
 I wanted to have a boyfriend, and get married.
 While I do regret some missed opportunities, I don't regret any of the things I did.
 I don't know that I could have made any other decision and been happy.